-EPA has found that the motor vehicle emissions budget in the attainment demonstration submitted by the Delaware portion of the Philadelphia area is inadequate for conformity purposes.
-On October 26, 1999, Judith M. Katz, Director, Air Protection Division, EPA, Region III, sent a letter to Mr. Darryl Tyler, Environmental Program Administrator, Air Quality Management Section, Delaware Department of Natural Resources and Environmental Control, indicating that the motor vehicle emissions budgets in their demonstration SIP were not adequate for conformity purposes.
-The motor vehicle emission budgets in the demonstration for the Philadelphia area were not found adequate because they did not meet all the requirements in 40 CFR Part 93, section 93.118(e).
-EPA made this determination because the States' plans require additional measures to further reduce emissions to support the attainment test.
+The EPA has found that the motor vehicle emissions budget in the attainment demonstration submitted by Maryland is inadequate for conformity purposes.
+On October 26, 1999, Judith

+M. Katz, Director, Air Protection Division, EPA, Region III, sent a letter to Ms. Ann Marie DeBiase, Director, Air and Radiation Management Administration, Maryland Department of the Environment indicating that the motor vehicle emissions budgets in their attainment demonstration SIP were not adequate for conformity purposes.

+The motor vehicle emission budget in the attainment demonstration for the Maryland portion of the Philadelphia area is inadequate because it does not meet all the requirements in 40 CFR Part 93, section 93.118(e)(4).
+EPA made this determination because the Maryland attainment demonstration SIP requires additional measures to further reduce emissions to support the attainment test and because the budgets do not reflect all measures assumed in the local modeling.
 The following paragraphs provide a summary of each of these findings, of the corrective action required and of EPA's proposed action.

-Additional measures to further reduce emissions to support the attainment test: The motor vehicle emissions budgets, when considered together with all other emissions sources are not consistent with applicable requirements for attainment as detailed in section 93.118(e)(4)(iv) of the Conformity Rule.
-The attainment plan identifies motor vehicle emissions budgets for 2005.
-But the budgets do not meet this requirement because the WOE support for the attainment demonstration will be acceptable only if Delaware provides a reaffirmation by letter that its previously submitted enforceable commitment to adopt additional measures to further reduce emissions includes those necessary to support the attainment test as specified in section I.C.5., above.
+Additional measures to further reduce emissions to support the attainment test: The motor vehicle emissions budget(s), when considered together with all other emissions sources are not consistent with applicable requirements for attainment as detailed in section 93.118(e)(4)(iv) of the Conformity rule.
+Maryland's attainment demonstration identifies motor vehicle emissions budgets for 2005.
+But the budgets do not meet this requirement because the WOE support for the attainment demonstration will be acceptable only if Maryland provides a reaffirmation by letter that its previously submitted enforceable commitment to adopt additional measures to further reduce emissions includes those necessary to support the attainment test as specified in section I.C.5., above.
 There will be additional mobile source control measures in effect by 2005 that will assist the area in demonstrating attainment in 2005.
-The budgets did not incorporate all federally promulgated mobile source control measures.
-For example, neither the National Low Emission Vehicle (NLEV) nor Heavyduty Diesel Vehicle (HDV) programs have been incorporated into the budgets.
+Table 5 lists these measures and indicates which of these are currently reflected in the motor vehicle emissions budgets.